Stride's Commitments to Privacy

 Inferences Drawn from Other Personal Information – We may make inferences to create a profile about a consumer reflecting the consumer’s preferences, characteristics, predispositions, behavior, attitudes, abilities, and aptitudes.

 We may share your PI with your Local School and the Stride School Program in which you are enrolled, other entities that perform certain functions for us, analytics and service providers, benefits providers, transaction processors, and law enforcement (if necessary).
-We may also share it with our affiliates, third-party social media platforms (e.g., if you “comment” on a post), and other carefully selected business partners, or as part of a business transfer.
+We may also share it with our affiliates, third-party social media platforms (e.g., if you “comment” on a post), and other carefully selected business partners for commercial and/or marketing purposes, or as part of a business transfer.

 As a resident of one of the states mentioned above, you have several rights regarding the collection, use, transfer, and processing of your PI.
 We have the right to reasonably verify your identity, to limit your rights to the extent they adversely affect the rights and freedoms of others and, if your request is excessive, repetitive or unfounded, to require payment from you.
 If a fee will apply, We will advise the person making the request before completing the request, explain why a fee applies and provide an estimate.
 We may have additional rights under law and do not waive them.